google-deepmind/mujoco/doc/XMLreference.rst

    <joint type="free" stiffness="0" damping="0" frictionloss="0" armature="0"/>

-While this joint can evidently be created with the :ref:`joint <joint>` element, default joint settings could affect it.
+While this joint can evidently be created with the :ref:`joint <body-joint>` element, default joint settings could affect it.
 This is usually undesirable as physical free bodies do not have nonzero stiffness, damping, friction or armature.
 To avoid this complication, the :el:`freejoint` element was introduced, ensuring joint defaults are *not inherited*.
 If the XML model is saved, it will appear as a regular joint of type :at:`free`.